Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Field actions and symmetries on a dynamical lattice

 Concretely, applying $\mu\mapsto\theta(\mu)$ inside the plaquette \eqref{eq:signed-plaquette} reverses precisely the time-oriented plaquettes, so that the $\theta$--partner couples the $E^\theta$--based weights to the corresponding backward-time plaquettes at the same basepoint $n$.

 \textbf{Fermions.} Fermionic actions on a dynamical lattice can be constructed in close analogy with the standard hypercubic case, with the difference that the discrete Dirac operator must be built from the local geometry induced by the embedding \(x\).
-Let \(\psi(n)\) be a lattice Dirac spinor in a representation of \(G\), and let \(\bar\psi(n)\) denote the Dirac adjoint.
-We fix constant Euclidean gamma matrices \(\{\gamma_a\}_{a=1}^d\) satisfying \(\{\gamma_a,\gamma_b\}=2\delta_{ab}\), and use the inverse frame to contract abstract finite differences into target-space directions.
-Define
+Let \(\psi(n)\) and \(\bar\psi(n)\) be lattice Dirac spinors (Grassmann fields) in a representation of \(G\).
+Fix Euclidean gamma matrices \(\{\gamma_a\}_{a=1}^d\) with \(\{\gamma_a,\gamma_b\}=2\delta_{ab}\), and define

 The prototype naive Dirac operator is

 and the corresponding fermion action is